Sana-Consult/sana-consult/medias/markdown_content/en/en_legal.md

 categorie : "legal"
 lang: "en"
 description: ""
-seo: "Legal notice and terms of use for Sana Consult"
+seo: "Legal notice and terms of use for SanaConsult"
 ---
-Sana Consult is registered in France under the number 84380914338.
+SanaConsult is registered in France under the number 84380914338.

 This registration does not constitute French government approval.

-Company : Sana Consult - address to be completed
+Company : SanaConsult - address to be completed

 Service provider : Netlify & Github